Center for Health Communication

 Our supporters

-The 2024 program was made possible thanks to generous support from Blue Cross Blue Shield of Massachusetts Foundation, the Bower Foundation in Mississippi, Connecticut Health Foundation, Endowment for Health in New Hampshire, Fledgling Fund, KFF, Maine Health Access Foundation, National Institute for Health Care Management Foundation, Rita Allen Foundation, Robert Wood Johnson Foundation, and, in Texas, the Episcopal Health Foundation, Congregational Collective at the H.E.
+The 2025 program was made possible thanks to generous support from the Blue Cross Blue Shield of Massachusetts Foundation, Bower Foundation in Mississippi, Connecticut Health Foundation, Endowment for Health in New Hampshire, Fledgling Fund, KFF, Gordon and Betty Moore Foundation, Rita Allen Foundation, Robert Wood Johnson Foundation, and, in Texas, the Episcopal Health Foundation, Congregational Collective at the H.E.
 Butt Foundation, Methodist Healthcare Ministries, and St. David’s Foundation.

 Learn more